Newbury Building Society

 1. You should check your passbook each time it is updated.
 If the passbook does not reflect your transactions, you should ask the Society’s representative at the time or phone your local branch or head office on 01635 555700 as soon as possible so that we can investigate.

-replacement passbook, once you have signed our indemnity form, paid the replacement passbook fee and provided full identification.
+2. As soon as you discover that any passbook is missing, you should phone your branch or head office during office hours so that we can secure your account.
+We will issue you with a replacement passbook, once you have signed our indemnity form, paid the replacement passbook fee, and provided full identification.
 The passbook will be sent to your registered address as an additional security precaution.
-Please see our current tariff of charges in the ‘other information’ section of this booklet for replacement passbook fees.
+Please see our current tariff of charges at the end of this booklet for replacement passbook fees.

 4. The security of your account is of utmost importance to us.
-If you change your name, address or other personal details, you need to notify us as soon as possible, so we can change the details on your account.
+If you change your name, address, or other personal details, you need to notify us as soon as possible, so we can change the details on your account.
 You will need to provide documentary evidence of the change: for example, a marriage certificate for change of surname.
-If at any time we discover that we do not hold the correct information, we may restrict access to the account pending evidence of your new details.
-You must provide us with a specimen signature on request.
-If you suffer financial difficulties as a result of us restricting your access, please speak to us.
+If at any time we

 6. Once we have accepted your registration and confirmed your identity, we will send you a verification code which will allow you to access your account.
 The verification code must be used within 10 business days of the date it is generated (the day we send it to you).

-• Never make a record of your security details in a way that can be understood by someone else;
+• Never make a record of your security details in a way that can be understood by

-• Never tell anyone else, including joint account holders or our employees, your security details;
+• Never tell anyone else, including joint account holders or our employees, your security

 • Ensure you have fully logged off from myaccounts when you are not using it;